elb-pr/claudikins-marketplace/README.md

 | [claudikins-tool-executor](https://github.com/aMilkStack/claudikins-tool-executor) | Meta-MCP server consolidating multiple MCPs into 3 context-efficient tools with semantic search.
 Reduces token usage from ~25% to 0.5% of context window. |
 | [claudikins-klaus](https://github.com/aMilkStack/claudikins-klaus) | Debugging assistance through Klaus, a dramatically irritated AI persona with Eastern European flair who fixes your code while playing imaginary Pong against you. |

-## Contributing

-Want to add your plugin?
-Open a PR adding your plugin to `.claude-plugin/marketplace.json`.